Read-Aloud/chatgpt-extension/README.md

 # About
-A text-to-speech extension for ChatGPT.
+A voice extension for ChatGPT.